History of ITV: ITV licence renewal for 2014

 According to The Guardian, ITV will increase regional news programmes in England and Wales from nine (in 2009) back to seventeen in the future.
 Culture Secretary Maria Miller suggested talks about the future of ITV regional news in the south of Scotland.
 A possible new ITV franchise for Wales could be introduced, which would replace the Wales and West of England franchise, currently awarded to ITV Wales & West (formerly HTV).
 This is part of ITV's and Channel 5's franchise renewal for the next ten years which will expire in 2024.

 The takeover of UTV

 On 19 October 2015, it was announced that ITV plc would purchase UTV Media's TV interests for £100 million, subject to regulatory approval.
 Unlike other franchises owned by ITV, UTV would retain its brand name.
 The sale was finalised with ITV taking control of UTV on 29 February 2016.
 In 2020, UTV continuity was replaced by ITV continuity, although the UTV brand continues to be used for regional programming.

 2022 rebranding

-On 15 November 2022, the ITV channel, then known as ITV, rebranded back to ITV1, the former name for the channel between 2002 and 2013, alongside introducing a new presentation package and logo used across ITV1, ITV2, ITV3, ITV4 and ITVBe, thus unifying ITV's main channels.
+On 15 November 2022, the ITV channel in all ITV plc-owned regions, then known as ITV, rebranded back to ITV1, the former name for the channel between 2001 and 2013, alongside introducing a new presentation package and logo used across ITV1, ITV2, ITV3, ITV4 and ITVBe, thus unifying ITV's main channels.
 This move was done in advance before the 8 December launch of ITVX.

+Closure of CITV channel

+On 10 March 2023, ITV plc announced that it would close the CITV channel in the autumn, with a phased migration of ITV's children's programming moving to ITVX Kids set to launch on 22 July, on its streaming service ITVX.

+ITVX launched the ITVX Kids FAST channel on 12 July 2023.

+All of CITV's promos were replaced by ITVX promos on 1 September 2023.
+It then ceased broadcasting at 9:00pm.
+The last programme to air on the channel was an episode of The Rubbish World of Dave Spud titled ‘Moonbreaker’.
+The channel then closed shortly afterwards with a loop informing its viewers that its content could now be seen on ITVX.

+On 2 September 2023, the morning after the closure of the CITV channel, ITV2 launched a new breakfast time block from 5am to 9am everyday with shows featured on ITVX Kids on ITVX.
+Currently, this block retains the CITV branding.